ericgalbarn/walley_risk_fraud_pipeline/docs/TechnicalDocumentation.md

 ### 3. Night-Time ATO Velocity Throttle (Product & Security)
 **Finding:** Velocity bursts showed notable concentration during 1–4 AM, well above what random distribution would predict.
 **Action:** Enforce a hard cap of 3 transfers per 5-minute window during off-hours; require biometric re-authentication for any device attempting to exceed it.

+### 4. Step-Up Re-Authentication on Impossible Travel (Product & Security)
+**Finding:** The engineered ATO scenario shows a consistent pattern of a geographically implausible login directly preceding high-value transactions.
+**Action:** Require step-up re-authentication (e.g., OTP to a registered secondary channel) whenever `impossible_travel_rule` fires, ahead of allowing the associated transaction to complete — rather than only flagging it for post-hoc review.

 ---